intensive outpatient program (iop)

 what is Intensive outpatient Program?

 In general, there are two main types of addiction treatment: Inpatient and outpatient.
 With an inpatient or residential program, clients enter into a specialized facility and stay there for the duration of the treatment.
-In an outpatient program, the person attends individual therapy sessions, evidence based curriculum that applies to the individuals life, and recovery events throughout Oregon.
-The individual has the option to head home afterwards.
+In an outpatient program, the person attends individual therapy sessions, an evidence-based curriculum that applies to the individual's life, and recovery events throughout Oregon.
+The individual has the option to head home afterward.

 With an IOP, classes, sessions, meetings, and workshops are scheduled throughout the day, and individuals are expected to adhere to the strict structure of the program.
 Per SAMHSA’s TIP, intensive outpatient programs generally facilitate 6-30 hours a week of programming for addiction treatment.
 The exact number of hours and types of sessions will vary from person to person.
 On average, individuals will likely attend sessions in 3-hour or 4-hour blocks 4-5 days per week.
 Sessions may be day sessions or night sessions, depending on what works best for the person’s schedule and what the facility can provide.
 The National Institute on Drug Abuse(NIDA) recommends that addiction treatment programs should last at least 90 days and stresses that remaining in treatment for a suitable amount of time greatly enhances recovery.